Updated October 21, 2022

 In rare cases, an auto accident can leave a person feeling hopeless and distressed whenever they get into a car and try to drive or even when performing mundane activities.
 If you suffered permanent or debilitating injuries after the crash, these can also contribute to feelings of loss and depression.

-Being unable to move on from psychological trauma is considered a sign of acute stress or post-traumatic stress disorder (PTSD).
-PTSD can happen after a car accident.
+Being unable to move on from psychological trauma is considered a sign of acute stress or PTSD.
+PTSD, depression, and anxiety are common symptoms after a car accident.

 In such cases, you should consult a licensed mental health professional for help moving forward from your trauma.

-Don’t think you have to suffer a major car accident to suffer delayed shock or PTSD.
+Don’t think you must suffer a major car accident to suffer delayed shock or PTSD.
 Even minor wrecks can potentially trigger prolonged emotional distress or an ongoing general feeling of uneasiness.

 - Prior traumatic experiences such as a natural disaster, rape, assault, or previous car wreck.